thesilverbadger/thesilverbadger.github.io/_posts/2014-04-15-nginx-passenger-rails-4-1-0.markdown

   secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>
 {% endhighlight %}

 You can either set an environment variable, or directly configure a value here (you can run `rake secret` to generate a key).
-Just make sure that if you do the later, you've added secrets/yml to your .gitignore!
+Just make sure that if you do the latter, you've added secrets/yml to your .gitignore!